TACTE33/TITAN-OS-Genesis/README.md

 | **START** | Exit Active Module / Return to Terminal |

 SEGA PowerShell for the Sega Mega Drive.
 (SGDk 2.11 is needed to use the files.
 NOT needed for the release file.)

+(DO NOT PRESS START TO ENTER TETRIS!!!
+Instead, press A.)